Start of the overlay

 Advantages of time-weighted rate of return

-The time-weighted rate of return excludes the timing influence of the cash flows so it’s particularly useful when large additions or withdrawals are made.
+The time-weighted rate of return excludes the timing influence of the cash flows, so it’s particularly useful when large additions or withdrawals are made.
 Cash coming in and out of your portfolio at different times can skew your returns because of the constantly fluctuating stock market.

 This way of assessing portfolio performance also helps to compare the decision-making abilities of whoever is managing the portfolio’s assets.
 Time-weighted rate of return is used by J.P.
-Morgan in our performance dashboard, and works as a measurement tool for managed portfolios as well as clients investing on their own.
+Morgan in our performance dashboard, and it works as a measurement tool for managed portfolios as well as clients investing on their own.

 For instance, assume you start out the year with $100,000 in a portfolio of stocks, and you add $5,000 to this portfolio during the year.
 If you add the money at the beginning of the year, your end-of-year amount would be different than if you added it later in the year, and it would depend on returns over different time periods.
 The difference in the year-end amounts can’t be attributed to your stock-picking ability, but rather to the timing of the infusion of funds.7